Overloaded / Improperly Secured Loads

 - Loaders must attach each cargo tie-down in a manner that prevents it from coming untied or loose during transit.
 All loads must have enough tie-downs to properly secure the load.
 Loaders must also use edge protection when the edge might cut into or rub the cargo or its securement components.

-Another common problem is axle overloading, Even though a vehicle’s payload is within OEM limits, the vehicle may still be overloaded on one of its axles.
+Another common problem is axle overloading, Even though a vehicle’s payload is within OEM limits, the truck may still be overloaded on one of its axles.
 It is possible that a front or rear axle is overloaded with only a portion of the maximum payload on the payload on the truck.
 Load distribution is the key to avoiding axle overloading.
 This can cause premature wear and tear on tires and suspension components.
-It also affect vehicle driving characteristics.
+It also affect truck driving characteristics.

 The federal rules regard all types of cargo, with only a few exceptions.
 There are also commodity-specific cargo securement rules companies must obey when transporting things like hazardous materials, logs, concrete pipes, automobiles, heavy machinery, and large boulders.
-A breach of any of these duties, resulting in a lost load or other cargo-related accident, could point to the trucking company for liability for damage.
+A breach of any of these duties, resulting in a lost load or other cargo-related truck accident, could point to the trucking company for liability for damage.

 Get Help with Your Insurance Claim

-After an accident involving a commercial truck’s improperly secured load, call your own insurance company and create a claim.
+After a truck accident involving a commercial truck’s improperly secured load, call your own insurance company and create a claim.
 Do not admit to any fault for the accident and stick to the facts when answering your agent’s questions.
 You should receive a phone call from the truck company’s insurer shortly after your crash.
 The person calling you is a claims adjuster and his or her job is to convince you to settle your claim for as little as possible.
-Before agreeing to anything in these phones calls, call (225) 928-8800 to speak with one of our experienced truck attorneys.
+Before agreeing to anything in these phones calls, call (225) 928-8800 to speak with one of our experienced truck accident attorneys.